10 Famous Things To Do In New York City

 Known as ‘the best bargain in New York’, the Staten Island Ferry is free.
-It’s a 25 minute boat ride between Manhattan and Staten Island.
+A great tip for budget travelers in NYC, it’s a 25 minute boat ride between Manhattan and Staten Island.
 It offers great views of the lower Manhattan skyline and the Statue of Liberty.
 You can also bring your bicycle onboard at no extra charge.
 Boats depart from the southern tip of Manhattan at South Ferry, near Whitewall Street, where you can also catch a ferry to Liberty Island.
 To get to South Ferry, take the 1 to South Ferry, the N, R, or W to Whitehall Street-South Ferry, or the 4 or 5 to Bowling Green.

 Brooklyn Botanical Gardens